mottaquikarim/pycontent/content/topics/data_viz.md

 [image source](https://plotly.com/chart-studio-help/histogram/#normalizing-a-histogram)

-Histograms give you a sense of:
+Histograms give you a general sense of:

-* How much variation exists in the sample
+* How much variability exists in the sample
 * Where most of the values lie (e.g. the mode)
 * Whether the distribution skews right or left (aka high or low)